Flat space gravity at finite cutoff: Conclusions

 \subsection{Grand canonical ensemble}

-Another direction, currently in progress, is to add an electric potential to the ensemble \cite{upcoming}.
-The bulk theory in this case needs to be upgraded to Einstein-Maxwell theory, and the relevant solutions will be patches of the Reissner-Nordstr\"om black hole.
+Another interesting direction is to add an electric potential to the ensemble \cite{upcoming}.
+The bulk theory in this case needs to be upgraded to Einstein--Maxwell theory, and the relevant solutions will be patches of the Reissner--Nordstr\"om black hole.
 A novel feature in this case is that the patches can correspond to regions $r_c < r < r_-$ for $r_-$ the radius of the inner horizon (in addition to the usual $r_+ < r < r_c$ for $r_+$ the radius of the outer horizon).
-These still yield Euclidean geometries and will contribute to the boundary value problem.
-In fact, these patches are akin to our hyperbolic solutions, which also covered a range $r_h < r < r_c$.
+These still yield Euclidean geometries that contribute to the path integral.
+In fact, these patches are akin to our hyperbolic solutions, which also covered a range $r_c < r < r_h$.
 These solutions are more appropriately thought of as cosmic horizons instead of black hole horizons, because the horizon is a maximal surface instead of a minimal surface.
-This problem also brings in the Maxwell field, for which appropriate boundary conditions need to be chosen that interplay well with the conformal boundary conditions for the metric.
+This problem also brings in the Maxwell field, for which appropriate boundary conditions must be chosen that play well with conformal boundary conditions on the metric.

 We can also try to check the predictions of the thermal effective action at finite angular potential.
 This requires black hole solutions with rotation.
-Since $c_2$ is the leading correction from rotation, it suffices to investigate the regime of small angular velocity.
-The naive guess is to use the Kerr solution, since the AdS-Kerr solution was used to extract $c_2$ in the context of AdS/CFT \cite{Benjamin:2023qsc,allameh}.
+To capture the leading correction from rotation, it suffices to investigate the regime of small angular velocity.
+The naive guess is to use the Kerr solution, since the AdS-Kerr solution was used to extract $c_2$ (the coefficient of the Kaluza--Klein gauge field strength term) in the context of AdS/CFT \cite{Benjamin:2023qsc,allameh}.
 The problem with this approach is that we cannot generically fit this solution into our boundary value problem.
-Constant radial slices in Boyer-Lindquist coordinates do not give a geometry conformal to $S^1 \times S^{d-1}$, nor do they have constant extrinsic curvature.
+Constant radial slices in Boyer--Lindquist coordinates do not give a geometry conformal to $S^1 \times S^{d-1}$, nor do they have constant extrinsic curvature.
 We can pick a nontrivial hypersurface where the radius depends on the angular coordinates to either accommodate constant extrinsic curvature, or constant intrinsic curvature, but not both.